-It is the responsibility of FCX employees to complete proper training and comply with this policy.
-Communicate Hazardous Conditions Supervisors and/or Health and Safety Representatives must be immediately contacted if hazardous conditions or actions arise which may cause injury to any employee before proceeding with further workplace activities.
+It is the responsibility y of FCX employees to complete proper training and comply with this Policy.
+Communicate Hazardous Conditions Employees are expected to correct or report to Supervisors and/or Health & Safety Representatives if hazardous conditions or actions arise which may cause injury to any employee before proceeding with further workplace activities.
 Maintain Training Training must be completed according to the training section and maintained through refreshers as specified in site training plan.
 Employees must not utilize a piece of mobile equipment or interact with heavy mobile equipment without the proper documented training.
 Employees will abide by all training and instruction given in In-pit Driver Training and other safety training received.
 Perform Pre-task Risk Assessments Each individual is responsible to ensure that the critical controls are in place for the task they will perform prior to starting work.
-A pre-task risk assessment should include critical controls identified for this specific risk (Ex., job hazard analysis, job safety analysis).
+Critical controls should be identified using the appropriate tools (ex: pre-shift equipment inspection, work area inspection, job hazard analysis, job safety analysis.)
 Situational risks must also be evaluated to determine if something in the area creates any additional risks (ex., weather, other work in the area that poses new risk).

-3.0 Procedures
+3.0 Program Elements & Requirements

-Each site will ensure that site-specific procedures comply with this policy at a minimum.
+Each site will ensure that site-specific procedures comply with this Policy.
 All employees will comply with site-specific procedures.

-Use of Cell Phones and Other Electronic Devices
+Use of Cell Phones

+and Other Electronic

+Devices